samhiggie/Run2HTT_Combine_old/README.md

 - `ThreadManager.py`: This module contains a class which will create and manage threads for combine fits.
 Output when using this is created in text files in in the usual output directories.

+- `CategoryConfigurations.py`: This contains a few dictionaries in {"Category_Name":"Directory_Loaded_From_File"} format to define what categories the script will look to try to load from the files.
+Please edit this if you are changing how the channels will run.

+- `EmbeddedConfiguration.py`:   This contains year and channel combinations and whether the model will attempt to run using embedded distributions and uncertainties or not.
+Please modify this if your year and channel has embedded distributions available.

 ### scripts

-This directory largely contains one off scripts used for preparing certain aspects of the data cards before any expected fits are run:
+This directory contains one off scripts used for preparing certain aspects of the data cards before any expected fits are run.
+As well, it now contains the overall running/main script of the repository `RunCombineFits.py`.
+See it's section for more details.:

 (use `--help` to see options with these)